RecklessTedsFunland/ahrs/README.md

 * Stop band Attenuation: 40 dB
 * Order: 5

-The filter is implemented as:
+The filter is implemented as the following difference equation:

 ![image](http://i1268.photobucket.com/albums/jj568/mars_university/blog/filter-direct.png)

 ## Octave

+The digital filter was developed using Octave.
 In the octave directory are several m-files used to design the IIR filter.
+From the
-From the Octave command line type:
+Octave command line type:

 1. load_imu